-Mr. McNerney became a Senior Advisor to CD&R in 2016 after holding senior leadership positions at some of the most recognized global companies.
-He served as chairman and CEO of The Boeing Company from 2005 to 2016, and chairman and CEO of 3M Company from 2000 to 2005.
-Earlier in his career, Mr. McNerney held a range of senior executive positions at General Electric Company between 1982 and 2000, including: President and CEO of GE Aircraft Engines; President of GE Lighting; President of GE Asia-Pacific; and President and CEO of GE Electrical Distribution and Control.
+Mr. McNerney became a senior advisor to CD&R in 2016 after holding senior leadership positions at some of the most recognized global companies.
+He served as chairman and CEO of the Boeing Company from 2005 to 2015 and chairman and CEO of 3M Company from 2000 to 2005.
+Earlier in his career, Mr. McNerney held a range of senior executive positions at General Electric between 1982 and 2000, including president and CEO of GE Aircraft Engines, president of GE Lighting, president of GE Asia-Pacific, and president and CEO of GE Electrical Distribution and Control.
 Before joining GE, Mr. McNerney worked at Procter & Gamble and McKinsey & Company.
 Mr. McNerney currently serves as a director of Procter & Gamble.

 Sir Richard L. Olver

-Sir Olver was appointed chairman of BAE Systems, the global defense and aerospace company, in 2004.
-Previously, he had a 30-year career at BP culminating in his appointment as Deputy Group Chief Executive in 2003.
+Sir Richard served as chairman of BAE Systems, the global defense and aerospace company, from 2004 to 2014.
+Previously, he had a 30-year career at BP culminating in his appointment as deputy group chief executive in 2003.
 He was a non-executive director of Reuters and Thomson Reuters from 1997 to 2008.
-Sir Olver is an advisor to HSBC, a member of the Prime Minister’s Business Advisory Group, a UK Business Ambassador, a member of the Trilateral Commission, and a member of the GLF Global Leadership Foundation.
-He is a Fellow of the Royal Academy of Engineering and the Institution of Civil Engineers and was awarded the prestigious Non-Executive Director (NED) of the Year Award at the 6th annual NED Awards in 2012.
+Sir Richard is an advisor to HSBC Bank and chairman of a private oil and gas company.
+He is a former member of the Prime Minister’s Business Advisory Group and a former UK Business Ambassador.
+He is a member of the GLF Global Leadership Foundation and a Fellow of the City and Guilds of London Institute, the Institution of Civil Engineers, and the Royal Academy of Engineering, from which he was awarded the President’s Medal in 2015.
+Sir Richard was also awarded the prestigious Non-Executive Director of the Year Award at the 6th annual NED Awards in 2012.

 Sir Nigel Rudd, DL

 Mr. Scheible is the former chairman and CEO of Graphic Packaging International, the world’s largest manufacturer of paper-based folding cartons for the consumer food and beverage markets.
 Mr. Scheible served as CEO of Graphic Packaging from 2007 to 2016 and chairman of the board from 2013 to 2016.
-From 1999 to 2007, he held various senior leadership positions including Chief Operating Officer and Executive Vice President of Commercial Operations.
+From 1999 to 2007, he held various senior leadership positions including chief operating officer and executive vice president of commercial operations.
 Before joining Graphic Packaging, Mr. Scheible held senior leadership positions at Avery Dennison Corporation after starting his career at B.F.
 Goodrich Corporation.
 RISI, an information provider for the global forest products industry, named Mr. Scheible the 2015 North American CEO of the Year.
 He was also named PaperAge magazine’s Executive Papermaker of the Year and the E&Y 2013 Entrepreneur of the Year in the Southeast for industrials.
-Mr. Scheible currently serves as chairman of Benchmark Electronics Inc. and on the boards of Cancer Treatment Centers of America, Inc., Flint Group, and Georgia Partners in Education.
+Mr. Scheible currently serves as chairman of Benchmark Electronics Inc. and on the boards of Cancer Treatment Centers of America, Inc., Fort Dearborn, Learn4Life, and Georgia Partners in Education.